-Upon completion of this offering at an assumed public offering price of $US\$[\bullet]$ per Unit, and assuming no pre-funded units are issued we will have $[\bullet]$ Common Shares outstanding, not including (i) Common Shares underlying the Warrants included in the Units, (ii) Common Shares underlying the Warrants to be issued to the Representative (please see below "Compensation Warrants", (iii) any Common Shares that may be sold pursuant to the underwriters' over-allotment option or (iv) any Common Shares underlying Warrants that may be sold pursuant to the underwriters' over-allotment option or (iv) any Common Shares underlying Warrants that may be sold pursuant to the underwriters' over-allotment option or (iv) any Common Shares underlying Warrants that may be sold pursuant to the underwriters' over-allotment option.
+Upon completion of this offering at an assumed public offering price of US\$[●] per Unit, and assuming no pre-funded units are issued we will have [●] Common Shares outstanding, not including (i) Common Shares underlying the Warrants included in the Units, (ii) Common Shares underlying the Warrants to be issued to the Representative (please see below "Compensation Warrants", (iii) any Common Shares that may be sold pursuant to the underwriters' over-allotment option or (iv) any Common Shares underlying Warrants that may be sold pursuant to the underwriters' over-allotment option.
 All of the Common Shares sold in this offering will be freely transferable by persons other than by our "affiliates" without restriction or further registration under the Securities Act.
-Sales of substantial amounts of our Common Shares.
-We intend on applying to list the Common Shares on the Nasdaq Capital Market under the symbol " $[\bullet]$ ".
+Sales of substantial amounts of our Common Shares in the public market could adversely affect prevailing market prices of our Common Share.
+Prior to this offering, there has been a limited public market for our Common Shares.
+We intend on applying to list the Common Shares on the Nasdaq Capital Market under the symbol "[●]".